-Students cannot stay in their rooms in the residence halls during the winter holiday but may\leave their belongings in their rooms.
+Students cannot stay in their rooms in the residence halls during the winter holiday but may leave their personal belongings in their rooms.
 Students must vacate, clean, and check out of their rooms for the summer break using the same process and guidelines found in the section on moving out.

-Summer storage of belongings is available for returning students and can be coordinated with the Residence Life Department Head.
-Students who are not returning after the winter or summer break must notify the Residence Life staff in writing before their departure.
+Summer storage of personal belongings is available for returning students and can be coordinated with the Residence Life Department Head.